HumanDynamics/openbadge-server/API.md

 <a name="getmeeting"></a>
 ###GET /:projectID/meetings

-Get all meetigns in a project, with or without thier respective files.
+Get all meetings in a project, with or without their respective files.

-If X-GET-FILES.lower() is equal to "true", this will return a UUID-accessible Associated Array of metadata and chunk as separate entries in a dictionary.
+If X-GET-FILES is equal to "true", this will return a UUID-accessible Associated Array of metadata and events as separate entries in a dictionary.
 Otherwise, it will return a UUID-accessible Associated Array of metadata objects

 **Headers Passed**